-During the three and six months ended June 30, 2023, cash consideration associated with the achieved regulatory milestone of \$9.0 million was added to the estimated transaction price for the CStone agreement and recognized as revenue.
-The Company did not achieve any milestones under the CStone agreement during the three months ended June 30, 2022.
-During the six months ended June 30, 2022, cash consideration associated with achieved regulatory and development milestone of \$4.0 million was added to the estimated transaction price for the CStone agreement and recognized as revenue.
+The Company did not achieve any milestones under the CStone agreement during the three months ended September 30, 2023 and 2022.
+During the nine months ended September 30, 2023 and 2022, cash considerations associated with the achieved regulatory milestones of \$9.0 million and \$4.0 million, respectively, were added to the estimated transaction price for the CStone agreement and recognized as revenue.
 The Company reevaluates the transaction price at the end of each reporting period and as uncertain events are resolved or other changes in circumstances occur, and if necessary, the Company adjusts its estimate of the transaction price, and any addition to the transaction price would be recognized as revenue when it becomes probable that inclusion would not lead to a significant revenue reversal.

-Subsequent to the CStone agreement, the Company entered into manufacturing technology transfer agreements for avapritinib and pralsetinib related to supply of drug substance and commercialization activities conducted specifically for the CStone Territory.
+Subsequent to the CStone agreement, the Company entered into various commercial supply and manufacturing technology transfer agreements for avapritinib and pralsetinib related to supply of drug substance and commercialization activities conducted specifically for the CStone Territory.
 The manufacturing activities in these agreements were considered as distinct performance obligations from the CStone collaboration agreement and collaboration revenue is recognized upon delivery of the drug substance and drug product to CStone.

-A summary of revenue recognized under the CStone agreement during the three and six months ended June 30, 2023 and 2022 is as follows (in thousands):
+A summary of revenue recognized under the CStone agreement during the three and nine months ended September 30, 2023 and 2022 is as follows (in thousands):